Cyclone-Robosub/ocean-report-crs/0.1.0/README.md

 #show: report.with(
   title: "This is the Title",
   subtitle: "This is the Subtitle",
+  // date: "Don't want the auto date?
+Add your own date here!",
-  // org: "Add your own ord here!",
+  // org: "Add your own org here!",
   // logo: "Add the path to your own logo file here!", )

-// Add your content below to get started!
+// Add your content below!

 = Heading
 #lorem(100)

 == Sub Heading